pb4pixels/playbook/playbook.md

 **User stories**

 We write user stories to capture the needs, actions and expectations of users.
+Stories are single sentences.
+The structure of a story is: "As a...I need...
+So that..."
 This makes research easier to act on.
 It is very successful method to intergrate research with development.

 **Reports**